grofandriska/Dungeon/README.md

 - object class added for developing
 - collision checker class

-# Dungeon 0.2.50
+# Dungeon 0.1.61
 - Object_KEY added with Superobject class
 - now we van create items on the map
 - has own draw method
 - working via assetSetter ( also added )

-# Dungeon 0.2.52
+# Dungeon 0.1.68
 - pickUpObjects

+# Dungeon 0.1.9
+- Sound class added
+- theme music
+- some sound effects

 Bug.:
-Player solid area stucks on walls if on the right side and disable moving up and down there . also its method throw exception when walking out of tiles...
-Must "place" borders.
+Solid area of player is not fixed has to arrange

+Future Plans : Complex maps, Database, Save/Load , Multiplayer